 Sender Liberman, MD, CM, FRCSC, FASCRS, FACS

-Dr. Liberman trained in General Surgery at McGill University, and later subspecialized in Colon & Rectal Surgery at the John Stroger Cook County Hospital, University of Illinois at Chicago and Lutheran General Hospital in Chicago.
+Dr. Liberman earned his medical degree at McGill University in Montreal, Canada.
+He then completed residency in General Surgery at McGill.
+His subspecialty training in Colon & Rectal Surgery was obtained in Chicago, Illinois at the Cook County, University of Illinois in Chicago and Lutheran General Hospital Program.

 Simon Bergman, MD, MSc, FRCSC, FACS